Search

 Blane Bachelor

-Fun fact about Fort Lauderdale Hollywood International Airport (FLL): It was first built in 1929 on an abandoned nine-hole golf course.
-Since then, it has become a rapidly growing gateway to the South Florida market, with approximately 35 million annual passengers.
+Fort Lauderdale-Hollywood International Airport (FLL) serves as a rapidly growing gateway to South Florida, handling approximately 35 million annual passengers.
 It’s a generally efficient – if not particularly memorable – facility and a less crowded alternative to Miami International Airport (MIA).
-But several major infrastructure projects, including a new domestic terminal, are poised to significantly enhance the passenger experience.
-If your next flight includes a stop at FLL, here’s what to know.
+Fun fact: It was built in the early 20th century on an abandoned nine-hole golf course.
+Several major infrastructure projects, including Terminal 5 and the Terminal Connectors program, are poised to significantly enhance the passenger experience.

 Get a feel for FLL’s layout before you arrive

-FLL’s layout is fairly straightforward.
-It has four terminals, numbered from 1 to 4, each of which with its own colour corresponding to signage around the airport.
+The FLL layout is fairly straightforward.
+It has four terminals, numbered 1 to 4, each with its own colour corresponding to signage around the airport.
 (Terminal 1 is yellow, Terminal 2 is red, Terminal 3 is purple, and Terminal 4 is green).
 Each terminal has its own security checkpoint, ground transportation, baggage claim, and designated areas for taxi and rideshare.

-Unfortunately, only Terminals 3 and 4 are currently connected airside or post-security.
+Unfortunately, only Terminals 3 and 4 are currently connected airside (post-security).
 That means if you’re changing terminals or arriving on an international flight, you will have to go through security again.
-However, a C$400 million project scheduled for completion by 2027 will enable connectivity between all terminals – and significantly enhance the passenger experience.
+However, an ongoing project will eventually enable connectivity between all terminals and significantly enhance the passenger experience.

-My biggest tip for arriving at FLL via car, whether you’re being dropped off or taking a ride service: check the FLL app or website, or with your airline, to confirm which terminal you’ll need to arrive at.
-That’s because airline signage at the curbside drop-off areas is difficult to see – a common complaint among passengers.
-Knowing which terminal (and if possible, the door number) is served by your airline can go a long way in making your airport experience less stressful.
+My top tip for arriving at FLL via car: Check the FLL app or website to confirm which terminal you’ll need to arrive at.
+Airline signage at curbside drop-off areas is difficult to see, a common complaint among passengers.
+Knowing which terminal (and, if possible, which door number) is served by your airline can go a long way in making your airport experience less stressful.

 How to take a train to FLL